 by Steve House

 Climbing mountains is incredibly dangerous.
 I believe long-term success as an alpinist should be defined as survival to old age.
-Alpinism and all it’s component sports (Rock, Ice and Mixed Climbing, Ski Touring and Ski Mountaineering) are a continuous series of life-and-death decisions that begin with planning and end when you finally step off the mountain.
-Technical skills (rope-work, belaying, etc) and movement (climbing or skiing) skills are easily focused on.
-But when you look at what kills people, it’s usually not a bad belay or a inability to climb well.
+Alpinism and all its component sports—rock, ice, and mixed climbing; ski touring; and ski mountaineering—are a continuous series of life-and-death decisions that begin with planning and end when you finally step off the mountain.
+Technical skills (rope work, belaying, etc.) and movement (climbing or skiing) skills are easily focused on.
+But when you look at what kills people, it’s usually not a bad belay or an inability to climb well.
 This is especially true when you look at accidents among advanced-intermediate to expert climbers and skiers.
-They’re most often killed by errors in decision making, miscalculations.
-So how do you teach judgement?
-And to take it one step further, how do we as a community create a more open culture that discusses risk and judgement in plain terms?
+They’re most often killed by errors in decision-making—miscalculations.
+So how do you teach judgment?
+And to take it one step further, how do we as a community create a more open culture that discusses risk and judgment in plain terms?

-Between 2012 and 2018 we had three groups of mentees.
-You can learn about our past groups on the Alpine Mentors Blog.
+Between 2012 and 2018, Alpine Mentors had three groups of mentees.
+(You can learn about our past groups on the Alpine Mentors Blog.)
 One of the things I’ve taken away from these last six years of work as a mentor is that 1:1 or small-group mentorship is ideal.
 But it comes at a huge cost.
-Some of these past six years I was traveling and climbing 8-12 weeks per year for Alpine Mentors, donating all my time.
+Some of these past six years I was traveling and climbing 8–12 weeks per year for Alpine Mentors, donating all my time.
 The effort and personal cost became unsustainable.

-Secondly, and just as importantly, I found that despite a robust application, interview, and team development process, I wasn’t always finding the right people, people who are ready for the deep personal development and reflection that comes from looking deeply into the intimate mirror of a climbing partner and mentor.
-I estimate that I was running about a 50% success rate with the students I selected.
-Which translated to weeks and weeks of time over multiple years to make a meaningful impact for two people at a time.
+Secondly, and just as importantly, I found that despite a robust application, interview, and team development process, I wasn’t always finding the right people—people who are ready for the deep personal development and reflection that come from looking into the intimate mirror of a climbing partner and mentor.
+I estimate that I was running about a 50 percent success rate with the students I selected.
+That translated to weeks of time over multiple years to make a meaningful impact for two people at a time.
 It didn’t add up in a way that satisfied me or the demand.
 (Our last group had 117 applicants for 4 student positions.)

 The first nugget of the Alpine Principles video idea formed after I read a book by hedge fund manager Ray Dalio titled Principles: Life and Work.
 The difficulty and audacity of what he attempted, and in many ways (but not always) succeeded in doing, impressed me.
 I began to wonder if we could develop similar principles for climbing.
 If so, what would they be?
 And how would we share them?
 When Dalio came out with his Principles Video, an idea was cemented.
 We could do this.